fearnworks/GraphCap/doc/distributed_caption_rfc.md

 ## 1. Summary & Overview

 The **OMI Distributed Captioning System** is a platform that enables a community of contributors to collaboratively build a large, high-quality, open-source image caption dataset.
 The system combines local processing (for caption generation) with a centrally-managed backend (for secure uploads, moderation, and indexing) to support both simple text captions and more advanced scene-based annotations (GraphCaption).
-By decentralizing heavy computation to contributors’ local machines, it minimizes central infrastructure costs while enabling a robust, scalable, and flexible annotation pipeline.
+By decentralizing heavy computation to contributors' local machines, it minimizes central infrastructure costs while enabling a robust, scalable, and flexible annotation pipeline.